dennisphan/DU-Boot-Camp---Data-Analytics/Analysis projects/01 Crowdfunding Analysis proj/Written Report.md

 ![Central Tendency of Goal and Pledged](https://github.com/dennisphan/DU-Boot-Camp---Data-Analytics/blob/154e429d09fdae60969aeaa7dbe2f393445e9204/Analysis%20projects/01%20Crowdfunding%20Analysis%20proj/Resources/05_Central_Tendency_of_Goal_and_Pledged.png)

 ### Challenges and Difficulties Encountered
+For some categories, there were not enough projects

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+Two conclusions: (1) the best time to launch a KickStarter campaign is May, June, and July to maximize the probability of success.
+(2)
 - What can you conclude about the Outcomes based on Goals?
+Two conclusions: (1) the lower the goal, the higher the chance a KickStarter campaign would succeed, and (2) to have a high goal, the range from $35,000 to $45,000 should be considered.
+However, this situation might not be reliable since the analyzed data was not large enough.
 - What are some limitations of this dataset?
+This dataset has some limitations.
+Firstly, it includes mostly projects in the U.S (3038 projects out of 4015 in total) and in the UK (604 projects out of 4015 in total).
+The results could reflect only situations in the U.S and the UK.
+Secondly, there are a lot of outliers with values that are far outside of the IQR.
+This indicates that the result is heavily influenced by those outliers to be less reliable.
+Thirdly, in the analysis of Outcomes Based on Goal, the number of projects with goal ranging $15,000 and higher are not large enough.
+This could make the trend discovered from the analysis less valuable.
 - What are some other possible tables and/or graphs that we could create?